 Disc golfers will appreciate Highland Park’s course, and the outdoor lovers shouldn’t skip Central Park or Cross Park, each offering families picnic-worthy spaces and playground equipment.

 The beautifully restored two-level auditorium seats over 1,200 people.
-View the upcoming event schedule and reserve tickets.
+View the

 As I pulled away from Chanute, I looked in the rearview mirror with a smile.
 The charming town is the ideal place to spend a getaway uncovering the town’s history, shopping, dining, or exploring the outdoors.